-And it is these very fashions, a total of fifty haute couture creations by costume designers Margot Wilson and Marion Boyce that are currently on display at the Rippon Lea Estate in Melbourne.
+And it is these very fashions in The Dressmaker, a total of fifty haute couture creations by costume designers Margot Wilson and Marion Boyce that are currently on display at the Rippon Lea Estate in Melbourne.

 And last Thursday night I had the extreme pleasure of attending an exclusive bloggers preview to marvel at the incredibly iconic pieces showcased in the movie, and meet with the costume designer and author themselves.

 The Dressmaker costume exhibition, now open to the public to peruse, is on display at the Rippon Lea House and Gardens.
 The estate itself is a gloriously palatial mansion built in the 1960’s.
 Truly a most exquisitely luxe locale, both on the inside and out and one that is perfection paired with these dazzling vintage pieces.
 Walking through the grounds and into the building, surrounded by interior architecture and design of a bygone era and then accompanied by specific sartorial pieces, the experience as a whole truly catapults you back in time, and dare I say back to Dungatar in the 1950’s.

 The couture is displayed so tastefully, each with an accompanying backdrop, relevant to scenes from the movie The Dressmaker itself.
 Laid out like a story awaiting to be read, the exhibition does a tremendous job in revealing pieces inspired by Parisian couture of the 1950’s, delicately highlighting detail and the precision involved in the process of costume design and its development for the film.

 And being in such close proximity to breathtaking vintage pieces is a real joy for any sartorial admirer.